MarcDonald/polybar-mic-volume/README.md

 # polybar-mic-volume

 Polybar module that displays the volume of a given input device using PulseAudio `pacmd` and controls it using `pactl`.

 ![Screenshot](/.github/screenshot.png?raw=true)

 ## Usage

-To use this module, put the following module in your polybar config, substituting `MICROPHONE_NAME` with the name of the device you want to display, and substituting `PATH_TO_SCRIPT` with the path to the `mic-volume.sh` script.
+To use this module, put the following module in your Polybar config, substituting `MICROPHONE_NAME` with the name or index of the device you want to display, and substituting `PATH_TO_SCRIPT` with the path to the `mic-volume.sh` script.

-If you don't include `MICROPHONE_NAME` the default input device will be used instead
+If you don't include `MICROPHONE_NAME` the default input device will be used instead.

 ```
 [module/mic-volume]